PAN Card – What is PAN?, Eligibility, Types, Download Pan, Uses

 - PAN card is mandatory for certain financial transactions

-PAN card is necessary for certain financial transactions, for example, sale and purchase of vehicles other than two-wheelers, applying for a credit or debit card, opening a Demat account with SEBI, etc.
+PAN card is necessary for certain financial transactions, for example, the sale and purchase of vehicles other than two-wheelers, applying for a credit or debit card, opening a Demat account with SEBI, etc.

 - Registration of Businesses